Apple hiring big brains in car battery space

-SAN FRANCISCO (Reuters) - A year and a half ago, Apple Inc (AAPL.O) had applied for just eight patents related to auto batteries.
+SAN FRANCISCO, Feb 20 (Reuters) - A year and a half ago, Apple Inc had applied for just eight patents related to auto batteries.
 Recently, it has hired a bevy of engineers, just one of whom had already filed for 17 in his former career, according to a Thomson Reuters analysis.

 The recent spate of hires and patent filings reviewed by Reuters shows that Apple is fast building its industrial lithium-ion battery capabilities, adding to evidence the iPhone maker may be developing a car.